A beginners guide to understanding Traditional Chinese Medicine

 There are a few groups of people who should consider consulting their doctor before engaging in any traditional medical treatments.

 Pregnant women should be very careful with what they eat, drink, and have done to their bodies.
 While treatments like massage can be beneficial for pregnant women, there are many other TCM treatments that they should avoid.
+Or if you are struggling to get pregnant, read more on does moxa work for fertility.

 If you are on any kind of medication then you will want to talk to your doctor before taking part in any TCM treatments.